IntroductionThis circuit via Old Man Hut makes a good weekend tramp.

 5 km north Renwick (just over the Wairau River bridge) turn off SH6 onto Northbank Road.
 Follow this for 33 km then turn into Top Valley Road.
 Continue for 6 km then turn into Staircase Road and follow this for 18 km to the car park.

-Safety: Bad weather can occur at any time, so be prepared with warm and waterproof clothing and extra food.
-Snow, wind and fog are hazards of the open tops.
 Make sure you have enough experience for your trip.
 Always fill in hut books and ensure someone knows your intentions.